shopware5/composer-project/README.md

 You can then either provide a `.env` file for defining database credentials, the shop-url and Shopware version or have one created for you using an interactive installer.

-To use the installer, simply run
+To use the installer, simply run:

 ```bash
 $ ./app/install.sh